facebookresearch/EgocentricUserAdaptation/README.md

 3. continual_ego4d/run_recog_CL.py/run_transfer_eval.py: Run evaluation of final user models with user streams.
    1. Diagonal only for calculating HAG.
    2. Full transfer matrix for HAG transfer matrix (N user models x N user streams)

+## Pretraining
+To pretrain we can use the original ego4d repo.
+However, to enable pretraining from our user-split data you can configure

+    cfg.DATA.PATH_TO_DATA_FILE

 ## Configs

 To determine the dataset (e.g. EGO4d) and which user-split: